Skip to content

 Key Benefit to Using a Flasher Float

 There are several reasons to use one of these floats.
-One of the biggest is that it allows you to easily stop maintaining the flasher rig and focus on spearfishing.
+One of the biggest is that it allows you to stop maintaining the flasher rig and focus on spearfishing.
 This is not so easily done if you just attach your flasher to your spearfishing float.
-The problem with attaching the flasher to the spearfishing foot is that the flasher is about 100 feet behind you, or however long your floatline is.
-Targeted fish 100 feet behind you does very little for getting them in the boat.
+The problem with attaching the flasher to the spearfishing float is that the flasher will be about 100 feet behind you, or however long your floatline is.
+Targeting fish 100 feet behind you does very little for getting them in the boat.
 It is also important to not have your flasher rig directly attached to you.
-It is not uncommon for sharks to come up and bit flashers and swim away with them.
+It is an entanglement hazard, and it is not uncommon for sharks to come up to bite flashers and swim away with them.

 Previous article Picking The Right Foot Pockets For You